Jeffrey Rubinoff: Company of Ideas Forums at the Jeffrey Rubinoff Sculpture Park

 In May 2008, the farm on which Rubinoff has lived and worked for over four decades was inaugurated as the Jeffrey Rubinoff Sculpture Park (JRSP).
 It is the largest sculpture park devoted to the work of an artist in Canada.

 The park was formally opened to the public with an Inaugural Forum entitled The Company of Ideas which became one of the annual activities of the park.
 At that forum he presented a series of prepared statements as part of the context of his artistic work.

 Rubinoff has termed these statements "insights" which have evolved with and from his sculpture work, and which have been chosen as themes for discussion at the forums.
 Among these insights, that of The End of the Age of Agriculture has been the most intensely debated by the various invited scholars.

 As 2010 forum speaker Dr. Lawrence Badash, Professor Emeritus of the History of Science at the University of California, Santa Barbara, stated:

 Sculptor Jeffrey Rubinoff has advanced the concept that we now live in a period after the End of the Age of Agriculture: From the prehistoric invention of agriculture to the end of World War II, people embraced a social contract with what became the ruling warrior class.
 Wars were fought for arable land and eventually for other resources, while the larger population produced wealth in return for protection.
 Over millennia, nations came and went, but the relationship proved to be remarkably stable.
 It ended, however, with the development of strategic bombing during World War II and the advent of nuclear weapons in the war's closing days.

 As Rubinoff noted, "the fundamental assumptions of the age of agriculture, security of territory as the means to secure food production, must be revised to the era of global vulnerability."
 The warrior class has become impotent to protect its people.
 At present, the failed social contract has not been replaced.
 We struggle to conceive of new institutions.

 Jeffrey Rubinoff Fellowship in Art as a Source of Knowledge

 In 2014, Churchill College, Cambridge University jointly established the Jeffrey Rubinoff Fellowship in Art as a Source of Knowledge with sculptor Jeffrey Rubinoff.
 The Fellowship supports early career postdoctoral researchers working in the field of Art as a Source of Knowledge, with a focus on the visual arts.

-In addition to independent research and teaching, the role of the Rubinoff Fellow is to participate in the annual Jeffrey Rubinoff Sculpture Park Company of Ideas Forum on Hornby Island BC, Canada, as well as at associated events at Cambridge University.
+In addition to independent research and teaching, the role of the Rubinoff Fellow is to participate in the annual Jeffrey Rubinoff Sculpture Park Company of Ideas Forum on Hornby Island, British Columbia, Canada, as well as at associated events at Cambridge University.

-In 2015 Vid Simoniti, who recently completed his doctoral thesis on ‘The Epistemic Value in Contemporary Art’ at the Ruskin School of Art, Oxford University, was selected to be first Rubinoff Fellow.
+In 2015, Vid Simoniti, who completed his doctoral thesis on 'The Epistemic Value in Contemporary Art' at the Ruskin School of Art, Oxford University, was selected to be first Rubinoff Fellow.